Instant Pot shrimp is easy to cook! We’ll teach you how to cook frozen shrimp in your pressure cooker + share easy Instant Pot shrimp recipes too.

 Our new Instant Pot shrimp alfredo pasta is so good and a new family fave!!

-The printable instructions on how to thaw shrimp in the Instant Pot and make garlic butter shrimp you see is below.
+Instructions on how to thaw shrimp in the Instant Pot and make garlic butter shrimp is below.

 - I made these using frozen shrimp initially with the shells on

 - You could make these garlic shrimp with fresh pcs. as well

 - They only take about 2 minutes to cook

 - 12 jumbo shrimp fresh or frozen

 - 1 tbsp garlic minced, I use jarred

 - 1/2 tbsp chives diced, optional

 - If using frozen shrimp:Pour 1.5 c water into your Instant Pot and put a vegetable steamer basket inside your pot with your frozen shrimp inside.Set to pressure high for 0 minutes, do a quick release.Drain pot and follow below instructions to make into Instant Pot garlic shrimp.